evanrinehart/challenge/README.md

 - The simple interpreter would technically be a partial function, since many combinations of Op and EditorState would be nonsense.
-Without actually verifying the input somehow, the program would crash badly.
+Without actually verifying the input somehow, the program could crash badly.
 - If the input is not well formed after all, the program could crash badly even before getting to the parse stage.
 For instance the input data may not be nice UTF-8.